atomjump/medimage/README.md

 }
 ```

-We woudl also recommend improving the error messages in the same file.
+We would also recommend improving the error messages in the same file.
 Replace:
 ```
     if (navigator.getUserMedia) {
         navigator.getUserMedia({ video: true, audio: false }, successCallback, errorCallback);